Frequently Asked Questions

 When running for 13C only:

 A target of 300µg of C is optimal. (i.e. 30 ÷ %C).
 The general rule above applies to C in this case as well.
 We can use less material if needed, please contact us.

 How to prepare waters for dic/doc or tic/toc analysis.

-- Number of replicate vials per sample:
+- Number of replicate vials needed per sample if you want: